 Short version: was born, brought myself up, made homes, had two children.
 Grew food, made bread, cooked proper meals.
 Had many jobs, two careers as teacher and psychotherapist.
-Now gone feral, own less possessions and no home, and enjoying doing what I want to do, rather than need to do.
+Now I’m an elder: half feral, own less possessions and no home (though I do appreciate the physical comforts of my borrowed four walls) and enjoying doing what I want to do, rather than need to do.
 And, given our current situation, I want to be as useful as I can before I ‘go’.
 I want to make the most of the life that’s left to me and want the life that’s left to make the most of me.
 So get in touch if you have ideas how I might do that.

 At 19 I ran away from higher education, from ‘home’, and from myself.
 I married young and spent the 70’s having a son and a daughter and doing a variety of jobs such as barmaiding, waitressing, routine clerical work, launderette cleaning and – glamour! – being an Avon Lady.
 All simultaneous with being a mum, housewife, chief cook and bottle-washer and generally doing what was expected of a good wife and mother.
 Until, that is, I listened to the words of The Ballad of Lucy Jordan and decided I too wanted to ride through Paris, in a sports car, with the warm wind in my hair.